KanzakiYui/React-SPA-Infrastructure-Template/README.md

 Please feel free to configure it to suit your preference.

-## 4. _npm run build_
+## 4. build
-1. Create a bundle file containing all necessary resources (media resources like images etc. will be created separately)
+1. Create a bundle file containing all necessary resources.
+2. Media resources like images will be created separately.
-2. All created files are under `assets` folder.
-Actually, you can directly open `index.html` in your browser once you bundled files, no need local server to serve requests.
+3. All created files are under `assets` folder.
+4. Once created, you can directly open `assests/index.html` in your browser without a local server.

 # Best Practice
 ## ECMAScript(ES) Rules
-1. In the `src/scripts/.eslintrc.json` file, we not only included all rules covered by _**eslint:recommended**_ and _**plugin:react/recommended**_ but also lots of extra rules.
+1. In the `src/scripts/.eslintrc.json` file, we included not only all rules covered by _**eslint:recommended**_ and _**plugin:react/recommended**_, but also lots of extra rules.
 2. Please refer them before you make any PR and any contributions. **Before merging your PR, you must clear all the linter warnings & errors!**.
-3. And of course, you are welcome to share your opinion about enhancing code styles and best practices.
+3. You are welcome to share your opinion about enhancing code styles and best practices.